digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 We will reap the benefits described in the context section, such as easier reuse of components and styles, shared dependencies, less maintenance and consistent coding standards.

-We will create a robust, shared CI/CD pipeline setup to manage and mitigate the risk of pipeline issues.
+We will create a robust, shared CI/CD pipeline setup that is capable of deploying applications conditionally if their codebase was touched.
+We thereby manage and mitigate the risk of pipeline issues.

 We will establish clear guidelines for code structure and dependencies to reduce interference and maintain separation of concerns.